krzkrzkrz/elm.foo.pub/arch/install/index.md

 ping archlinux.org
 ```

-## Update the system clock to ensure the system clock is accurate:
+## Update the system clock

+To ensure the system clock is accurate:

 ```shell
 timedatectl set-ntp true